Reclaimed Wood Beams

 What wood species are available for reclaimed wood beams?

-Reclaimed barn beams come from a variety of wood species, such as douglas fir, heart pine, white oak, and red oak.
+Reclaimed barn beams come from a variety of wood species, such as douglas fir, heart pine, poplar, walnut, white oak, and red oak.
 Due to the nature of the product, customers are not able to choose the wood species.